-According to the Administration on Aging, in 2012, 28% of all older people not currently living in an assisted living facility were living at home alone.
+According to the Administration on Aging, in 2012, 28% of all older people not currently living in an assisted living community were living at home alone.
 While many of those in their 70s, 80s and even their 90s can live completely independent lives, certain physical and mental conditions can cause dangerous scenarios for seniors living alone.

 It’s vital that the environment our loved ones are living in is safe and meets all their current needs.
 If you suspect that your loved one may be having some difficulties within their home, it may be time to assess their situation and determine whether remaining alone in their home is the best option for their health and safety.